idbentley/lighthouse-lectures/flex-w11d2-full-w5d2-database-design/README.md

      - A foreign key referencing the `books` table: `book_id`
      - A foreign key referencing the `authors_books` table: `authors_book_id`

-### Data Types

- - Every Column in a table ** must ** have a data type
- - Important to choose the smallest useful datatype for a column
- - Each record in a table has a fixed size determined by the data types of each column

-### Relationship Types

- - **One-to-One**: Pretty Rare
- - **One-to-Many**: Very Common
- - **Many-to-Many**: Very Common - can be thought of as two One-to-Many

-### Normalization

- - About data duplication
- - We don't need to know the academic underpinnings
- - Any time we have the same data stored in more than one location
-   - Writing that data becomes complicated
- - The advantage to breaking data normalization is Query Performance

-### Design Concepts

- - `NOT NULL` should be prefered, and you should utilize intelligent defaults
- - Try to get the database to work as hard as you can
- - Avoid calculated fields: `first_name`, `last_name` and `full_name`
- - Any repeated values are an indication that Normalization can happen here
- - Don't use `DELETE` statements, instead add a `deleted_at` column
- - Sometimes use `type` columns to differentiate things rather than multiple tables with very similar data

 ### Entity Relationship Diagram (ERD)